-The San Francisco Bay Area Rapid Transit District (BART) seeks to provide business and technical development services to Disadvantaged Business Enterprises (DBEs), Small Business Entities (SBEs), and other small businesses (SBs) (hereinafter 'small businesses').
-To this end, BART's Mentor-Protégé (M-P) Program will assist small businesses to become more proficient in their respective areas of work.
-The M-P Program will focus on increasing the technical capacity of small businesses, leading to the broadening of the base of their activity and their long term stability.
+The San Francisco Bay Area Rapid Transit District (BART) seeks to provide business and technical development services to Disadvantaged Business Enterprises (DBEs).
+To this end, BART's Mentor-Protégé (M-P) Program will assist DBEs to become more proficient in their respective areas of work.
+The M-P Program will focus on increasing the technical capacity of DBEs, leading to the broadening of the base of their activity and their long term stability.

-Under the terms of the Mentor-Protégé Agreement, an experienced firm (Mentor) provides assistance and training to a small business with limited experience (Protégé).
+Under the terms of the Mentor-Protégé Agreement, an experienced firm (Mentor) provides assistance and training to a DBE with limited experience (Protégé).
 Mentor firms are expected to help a Protégé firm gain technical and/or business management capacity to bid and perform as a subcontractor or a prime contractor on BART contracts.
 The common types of assistance that a Mentor may provide a Protégé include, but are not limited to, the following: business management, financial counseling, bonding, technical assistance, record keeping, scheduling, and BART's engineering or construction requirements.
 The assistance provided to a Protégé is outlined in the Protégé Development Plan, as defined below.